ajaquith/securitymetrics/source/_posts/2013-02-25-metricon-8-agenda.md

 comments: true
 ---

-Here's final agenda for Metricon 8.
+Here's the final agenda for Metricon 8.

 <!-- more -->